 If you register to attend one of BMI’s virtual events as a visitor, your information will also be associated with the login details that will be supplied to you to gain entry.
-With your permission, during the course of an event this information will be shared with the exhibitors you decide to contact.
-These third parties may retain your information to contact you in the future.
+With your permission, during the course of an event this information will be shared with the exhibitors you decide to request CHATS with, or for whom stands or seminars you visit.
+These third parties may retain your information to contact you in the future via email or phone.
 BMI have no responsibility or liability for how you share your information with third parties.

-If you do not want to give your contact details to an exhibitor, then do not contact them during the virtual event.
+If you do not want to give your contact details to an exhibitor, then do not visit their stand, connect with them during the virtual event or visit their seminar during the virtual event.

 If you have subscribed to one of our services, you may unsubscribe by following the instructions which are included in email that you receive.
 You may be able to block cookies via your browser settings, but this may prevent you from access to certain features of the website.

 We do not use vulnerability scanning and/or scanning to PCI standards